zelgunt/lived-experience-site/Updating-this-site.md

 {% vimeo 47494666 "Decolonization Means Prison Abolition" %}

+### Summary
+{:data-summary="This is an example of a manually generated summary for this section."}

+Summaries are automatically generated for pages with 3 or more headlines in the article context[^summary-headlines].
+Summary text is pulled from the paragraphs immediately following each headline.

+To manually define summary text, add a `data-summary` to the headline using Kramdown syntax:

+    ### This is the headline
+    {:data-summary="And this is a summary of the section."}

+[^summary-headlines]: This can be adjusted in `assets/js/main.js` in the `tldr` call, 'minimumHeadlines' property.

 ### Post terminator

 To include a terminator at the end of the last paragraph, use `...end of post.{% raw %}{% eof %}{% endraw %}`.
 If you don't leave a space between the last character and the tag, it will ensure that the last word breaks to a new line and doesn't leave the terminator hanging.
 This is recommended.{% eof %}